 - Control of Hazardous Energy (Lockout/Tagout).
 OSHA Safety and Health Topics Page.
 Provides links to information that may involve electrical hazards in the workplace.

 - Ergonomic Survival Guide for Electricians (PDF).
 Cal/OSHA Consultation Service.
-A Spanish version is also available.
+Also available in Spanish.
 Promotes awareness of safe work practices for electricians.

 - Electrical Safety: Safety and Health for Electrical Trades Student Manual.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2009-113, (2009, March).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2009-113, (March 2009).
 As part of a safety and health curriculum for secondary and post-secondary electrical trades courses, this manual is designed to engage the learner in recognizing, evaluating, and controlling hazards associated with electrical work.

-- Section 8: Safety Model Stage 3-Controlling Hazards: Safe Work Practices (PDF).
+- Section 8: Safety Model Stage 3-Controlling Hazards: Safe Work Practices.
 Outlines basic safety planning, avoiding wet working conditions, avoiding overhead powerlines, using proper wiring and connectors, using and maintaining tools properly and wearing correct PPE to control electrical hazards.